PauloLuan/ringo-socialauth/README.md

 	http://localhost:8080

-by security socialauth applications don't run in localhost, because the callback URL is not valid by provider (facebook, twitter, etc), change your "/etc/hosts" to route a fake site to your localhost, for example:
+by security socialauth applications don't run in localhost, because the callback URL is not valid to provider (facebook, twitter, etc), change your "/etc/hosts" to route a fake site to your localhost, for example:

 	127.0.0.1 localhost example.com

-the site "example.com" now appoints to your localhost, run your application and open in your browser:
+the site "example.com" now points to your localhost, run your application and open in your browser:

 	http://example.com:8080